Nebraska Career Scholarship

 No, only Nebraska residents are eligible.

-Yes, the Nebraska Career Scholarship is renewable for a maximum of three years.
+Yes, the Nebraska Career Scholarship is renewable for a maximum of three years (For certificate programs this is equivalent to 2 semesters of funding; for diploma programs this is equivalent to 3 semesters of funding; for degree programs this is equivalent to 6 semesters of funding).
 To ensure ongoing eligibility however, a scholarship recipient must maintain satisfactory academic standing as detailed in the Northeast Financial Aid Standards and Satisfactory Academic Progress policy.
 This requires students to maintain a cumulative GPA of at least 2.000 and maintain an adequate enrollment pace of 67% or higher.
 Scholarship recipients must also continue enrollment in one of the approved programs of study as identified by Northeast Community College.
 Should a scholarship recipient elect to change his/her program of study to one not eligible for Nebraska Career Scholarship funds, then that student will no longer receive the scholarship beginning the following term.

-Eligible programs at Northeast Community College include Drafting, Electrical Construction and Control, Health Information Management Systems, Information Technology, Machining and Manufacturing Automation, Paramedic, Plumbing, and Welding.
+Eligible programs at Northeast Community College include Automotive Technology, Diesel Technology, Drafting, Electrical Construction and Control, Health Information Management Systems, Information Technology, Machining and Manufacturing Automation, Paramedic, Plumbing, and Welding.

 Qualifying expenses include tuition, fees, required tools and equipment, books, and room/board.

 For the purposes of this scholarship, transfer students are defined as individuals who have one or more college credits, who have not previously earned a post-secondary credential, and who have transferred their enrollment from one or more institutions of higher education to the participating community college with continuous enrollment.

 Scholarship recipients are awarded Career Scholarships by an individual college.
 Students who transfer from one Nebraska college to another would need to reapply for the Nebraska Career Scholarship at the college they are transferring to.
 It would be at the discretion of the incoming college as to whether a scholarship was awarded to that individual.